Algebraic traversable wormholes: Introduction

 \section{Introduction}

 AdS/CFT has been a remarkable tool for understanding quantum gravity; and is a non perturbatively well defined setup to look into the fine details of the quantum nature of gravity.
-An interesting instance is the conjecture of Maldacena \cite{Maldacena:2001kr}, following the work of Israel \cite{Israel:1976ur}, that thermally entangled state of two boundary CFTs is a non perturbative description of the maximally extended AdS-Schwarzchild black hole.
+An interesting instance is the conjecture of Maldacena \cite{Maldacena:2001kr}, following the work of Israel \cite{Israel:1976ur}, that the thermally entangled state of two boundary CFT's is a non perturbative description of the maximally extended AdS-Schwarzchild black hole.
 It is therefore natural to probe deeply the mathematical structures of the boundary CFT to clarify the properties of the bulk gravity theory.
 To this end, in recent years, a quantum information theoretic/quantum computation and operator algebraic discussions of the boundary have become important.
-It was noticed that \cite{Leutheusser:2021frk,Leutheusser:2022bgi} the extreme large $N$ limit of each of the thermally entangled CFTs is given a type III$_{1}$ von Neumann algebra, as would be expected from the bulk dual, while the addition of $1/N$ corrections changed the algebra to type II$_{\infty}$ factor \cite{ Witten:2021unn}.
-The same can be said about boundary CFT subregions, which again at the extreme large $N$ limit are expected to be type III$_{1}$ either from the bulk or the boundary perspective\cite{Bahiru:2022mwh}.
-If one would rather consider the micro-canonically entangled CFTs, the extreme large $N$ limit would itself be a type II$_{\infty}$ algebra, where the bulk theory even at the extreme limit contains a gravitational degree of freedom not present in the naive QFT on a curved spacetime limit \cite{Chandrasekaran:2022eqq}, it was also found that the presence positive energy shock waves would lead to a free product von Neumann algebras.
-Many more interesting examples have been worked out some of which include\cite{Chandrasekaran:2022cip,Penington:2023dql,Witten:2023xze,Penington:2024sum,Aguilar-Gutierrez:2023odp,Bahiru:2023ify,Jensen:2024dnl,deBoer:2025rxx,Leutheusser:2022bgi,Leutheusser:2024yvf,Leutheusser:2025zvp,Gesteau:2024rpt}.
+It was noticed that \cite{Leutheusser:2021frk,Leutheusser:2022bgi} the extreme large $N$ ($N=\infty$) limit of each of the thermally entangled CFT's is given a type III$_{1}$ von Neumann algebra, as would be expected from the bulk dual, while the addition of $1/N$ corrections changed the algebra to type II$_{\infty}$ factor \cite{ Witten:2021unn}.
+The same can be said about boundary CFT subregions, which again at the extreme large $N$ limit are expected to be type III$_{1}$ either from the bulk or the boundary perspective \cite{Bahiru:2022mwh}.
+If one would rather consider the micro-canonically entangled CFT's, the extreme large $N$ limit would itself be a type II$_{\infty}$ algebra, where the bulk theory even at the extreme limit contains a gravitational degree of freedom not present in the naive QFT on a curved spacetime limit \cite{Chandrasekaran:2022eqq,Bahiru:2023ify}\footnote{For the microcanonical state the variance in the energy is $O(1)$, therefore a subtraction of the one point function is enough to have a well defined one sided Hamiltonian in the large N limit.
+For this reason, the Hamiltonian produces an $O(1)$ transformation in the large N Hilbert space and operators (as opposed to $O(1/N)$ transformation as in the case for the canonical ensemble).
+The conjugate mode to the one sided Hamiltonian has a nice bulk interpretation as a non local mode which produces time shifts between the left and right boundary of the bulk Cauchy slice.
+Even though one is looking at the $N =\infty$ theory, states that differ by the time shift mode correspond to different semiclassical spacetimes.
+Thus this mode is absent in the naive QFT on a curved spacetime limit however it emerges in the large N limit of the microcanonical ensemble.}, it was also found that the presence of positive energy shock waves would lead to a free product von Neumann algebras.
+Many more interesting examples have been worked out some of which include\cite{Chandrasekaran:2022cip,Kudler-Flam:2023qfl,Kudler-Flam:2024psh,Penington:2023dql,Witten:2023xze,Penington:2024sum,Aguilar-Gutierrez:2023odp,Bahiru:2023ify,Jensen:2024dnl,deBoer:2025rxx,Leutheusser:2022bgi,Leutheusser:2024yvf,Leutheusser:2025zvp,Gesteau:2024rpt}.